• Skip to primary navigation

 ingredients mixed in a bowl

 Egg whites will keep in the fridge for up to a couple of weeks, or they can be frozen for several months.
-Being a custard fiend, I often have at least one mournful jar of whites in the house.Since I dislike meringue anything, fear macarons, and abstain from buttercream and white cakes, my favorite way to use up whites is in dense, nutty confections, such as financiers or chocolate cakes.
+Being a custard fiend, I often have at least one mournful jar of whites in the house.Since I dislike meringue anything, fear macarons, and abstain from buttercream and white cakes, my favorite way to use up whites is in dense, nutty confections, such as financiers.
 When I saw the stunning photo of this torte in Alice Medrich's Pure Dessert, I made it almost instantly.
 It contains only ground (not melted) unsweetened chocolate, nuts, sugar, salt, egg whites, and a touch of cream of tartar (used here not as a leavener, but as an acid to stabilize the meringue - if you are a stickler, you can omit it) and comes together quickly with the use of a food processor and electric mixer.

 top down shot of torte pre baking